johnhewi/ezinnit/README.md

 ### warning!
 * this script creates new ssh keys on the remote server!
-* if you select an app type, ezinnit will write over files, including your procfile, settings.py, main.py etc.
+* if you select an app template, ezinnit will write over files, including your procfile, settings.py, main.py etc.
-* app selection is only for use in initializing a brand new flask, django or fastApi app
-* if you want to deploy your environment as is, just hit enter when prompted for app type

 ### what ezinnit does
 * checks for ezinnit.config, if it doesn't exist, it prompts you for the values and creates an ezinnit.config file
 * uses [toptotal](https://www.toptal.com/developers/gitignore) to create a .gitignore file in your project directory
-* runs template script for your platform if you've selected one (django, flask and fastApi are included)
+* runs app template script if you've selected one (django, flask and fastApi are included in this release)
 * creates a gitlab pipeline for automated deployment (.gitlab-ci.yml) in your project directory
 * creates a requirements.txt file in your project directory
 * initializes git repository, sets initial branch to main, sets remote to new gitlab repository, commits and pushes to gitlab